 The GRHC’s Section 8 Housing Choice Voucher (HCV) Program received more than 7,000 applications during the program’s October 23–27 open enrollment period; the program is currently closed to new applicants.

 The GRHC has concluded a random selection process that has added 5,000 recent applicants to our HCV waiting list.
 Applicants who applied during the open enrollment period will receive an application status postcard by U.S. Mail that indicates whether their household has been added to the HCV waiting list.

 The GRHC is currently serving applicants who applied during December 2019.

 Please note that the GRHC does not offer waiting list “position numbers.”

-Applicants are informed by U.S. Mail when their name reaches the top of the waiting list.
-If you move prior to being contacted it is very important that you notify the GRHC of your change of address.
-Information can be updated online via a secure Application Update Form.
-To update an application by U.S. Mail, please download a printable Application Update Form.
+IMPORTANT: The GRHC uses the information on the housing application to contact applicants when their name reaches the top of the waiting list.
+If you move prior to being contacted, it is very important that you update the contact information on your application.
+Information can be updated online via the GRHC applicant portal.

 HCV Program Next Steps

 Once your family’s name has reached the top of the waiting list...

 - You will be invited to an orientation session that will confirm your program eligibility and level of assistance.
 Families generally contribute 30 percent of their total adjusted monthly household income toward rent; the maximum a family can contribute is 40 percent of total adjusted income.

 View the GRHC’s HCV program orientation video